Ross Rebagliati: Cannabis industry

 In January 2013, Rebagliati and his business partner, Patrick Smyth, launched Ross' Gold, a medical marijuana business.
 Ross' Gold's primary focus remains on establishing a brand in Canada and gaining a foothold in the industry under the federal government's new regulations.
 Under the new Marijuana for Medical Purposes Regulations, cannabis would be treated as any other narcotic used for medical purposes, enabling patients to acquire products as needed based on a health care practitioner's prescription.

 Since announcing the launch of Ross' Gold medical marijuana, Rebagliati has been featured in numerous publications including USA Today, the Huffington Post, the CBC with Jian Ghomeshi, The Toronto Sun, and the cover of High Times in October 2013.

 In April 2015, Ross launched his own line of glassware and expanded his brand into over 100 stores across Canada, and branched out into hemp CBD edibles.
 In December 2017, R Gold Enterprises Inc. bought the Ross' Gold Trademark and focused on building franchised stores under the new legalization of cannabis laws in Canada.

 In January 2018, Ross and his business partner Patrick Smyth founded Legacy Brands by Ross Rebagliati, which promotes healthy living and finding that athlete in us all through everyday family-friendly products.
 Focusing on CBD products, Ross stated: "Canadians are opening up more and more to cannabis, and many older people are really understanding as to the benefits of CBD; which is used to treat medical conditions like epilepsy.
-It is gaining favor among athletes and the public alike.
+It is gaining favour among athletes and the public alike.
 Unlike other extracts, CBD is not psychoactive and is used for sleep regulation, inflammation, and anxiety.
 We are excited.
 We feel the rest of the country will adopt a healthy use of cannabis in the coming years."

 Personal life

-Ross is the father of three children and resides in Kelowna, British Columbia, with his wife Ali.
+Ross is the father of three children and resides in Penticton, British Columbia, with his wife Ali.